BLCM/bl3mods/Aaron0000/Balands/README.md

 Heart Breaker - Set lifesteal to 1.5%, added 25% critical hit damage bonus.

-Iceburger - No change.
+Iceburger - No change other than a possible damage adjustment.

-Phebert - No change.
+Phebert - No change other than a possible damage adjustment.

 Reflux - Increased ammo cost by one, projectile count by one, and magazine size by 40%.